-Bridge course Ayush Doctors available!
+Bridge course for Ayush Doctors available!
 Would you like to get treated?
 Do you think death and diseases differentiate between rich and poor?
 Do you think the rural poor deserve worse healthcare?

 Do you think the middle class deserves to be treated by quacks?
 Do you feel healthcare should be accessible and quality for everyone?

 Do you feel you deserve to know what will happen to you if you visit any tier 2,3 cities towns and villages?
-As a Medical teacher in a small town in India should I stop living here and treating poor patients?
-Should they be destined to be treated by Ayush doctors with a crash course in medicines and given a license to treat patients.
+As a Medical teacher in a small town in India, should I stop living here and treating poor patients?
+Should they be destined to be treated by Ayush doctors with a crash course in medicines and given a license to treat patients?
 In case a complication arises due to such treatment, will the Government take full responsibility for medical negligence?